isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sweet Potato.md

 	<img title="Photo by Jacqueline Chua." src="images/Plants/SweetPotato_JacChua.jpg">
 	<p>This vine thrives in both full and partial sun gardens and grows best with <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight, but can also grow in 4- 6 hours of indirect sunlight</a> but at a slower pace.</p>
 	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in true ground.
 The plant can be grown in smaller pots about 10cm deep but will not produce large tubers.
 Tuber growth can be encouraged by adding lots of organic material to the soil, making it soft.</p>
 	<p>This plant does best when watered regularly but will not survive waterlogging.
 It can tolerate drought for short periods of time, but the lack of water will reduce its growth.</p>
 	<p>As a fast-growing vine, this plant is traditionally left to sprawl on large patches of soil, but it can be also grown up a trellis.
 Regular pruning will encourage additional growth and improve air circulation.</p>
 	<br>
 	</section>

 <section>
   <h4>Sowing seeds:</h4>
 	<p>This plant is typically grown from tubers or stem cuttings rooted in water or soil, but it can also be grown from seeds. </p>
 <p>Seeds can be sown directly into pots or the ground around 10cm apart.
 Lightly water the soil until damp, once a day.
 Seeds should sprout within a week.
 </p>

-<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
+	<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe><br>
 	<p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY <a href="/page-index/horticulture-techniques/cloches/">cloche</a> or <a href="/page-index/hardscapes/netting/">netting</a>.</p>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
 	<p>Sweet potato grows leaves and stems rapidly when fed with high nitrogen fertilisers, but this discourages it from growing tubers.
 Plants can be fertilised for the first two weeks after planting to help with its initial growth, and then left on its own to grow tubers after.</p>
 	<p>Because the vines will grow on top of each other, it is a good practice to prune regularly to improve ventilation and allow light to reach more of the plant.
 Take note that the plant produces a milky sap when cut, and that the sap can irritate skin.
 Use gloves when pruning to protect your hands, and do not touch your face after handling cuttings with sap. </p>
 	<p>This vine grows large very rapidly and can climb up to 4m if a tall enough surface is available.
 Prune it back to manageable heights to make harvesting and maintenance easier.</p>
 	<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/jurqWpAeMS" height="415" width="100%"></iframe><br>
 	<br>
 </section>